QuantEcon/python-lecture-sandpit.myst/lectures/five_preferences.md

 # Five Preference Orderings

+## Overview

-This lecture describes static representations of five classes of preferences over risky prospects.
+As an introduction to one possible approach to modeling **Knightian  uncertainty**, this lecture describes static representations of five classes of preferences over risky prospects.

+These preference specifications  allow  us to distinguish **risk** from **uncertainty** along lines proposed by {cite}`Knight:1921`.

-All  incorporate **risk aversion**, meaning displeasure from  risks governed by  well known probability distributions.
+All  five preference specifications incorporate **risk aversion**, meaning displeasure from  risks governed by  well known probability distributions.

 Two of them also incorporate  **uncertainty aversion**, meaning  dislike of not knowing a  probability distribution.

+The preference orderings are

+ * Expected utility preferences
+ * Constraint preferences
+ * Multiplier preferences
+ * Risk-sensitive preferences
+ * Ex post Bayesian expected utility preferences

+This labeling  scheme is taken from {cite}`HansenSargent2001`.

+Constraint and multiplier preferences express  aversion to not knowing a unique probabiity distribution that desribes random outcomes.

+Expected utility, risk-sensitive, and ex post Bayesian expected utility preferences all attribute a unique known probability distribution to a decision maker.

+We present things in a simple before-and-after one-period setting.

+In addition to learning about these preference orderings, this lecture also describes some interesting code for computing and graphing some representations  of indifference curves, utility functions, and related objects.

+Staring at these indifference curves provides insights into the different preferences.

+Watch for the presence of a kink at the $45$ degree line for the constraint preference indifference curves.

 We begin with some that we'll use to create some graphs.